 Although micro-learning does not replace a Learning Management System (LMS), it can help increase the effectiveness of learning programs and can be used to build pre- and post-learning skills.
 For instance, when learning CPR, the best method would be with an instructor in order to receive hands-on training.
 However, micro-learning can be used before and after the course to reinforce what was learned during the actual CPR class.
 As a component of an LMS, not a replacement, micro-learning can strengthen a learning culture and its programs.

 Managing Cognitive Fatigue

-We all need a break from the day-to-day routine sometimes, and that includes our minds, too.
-Because micro-learning breaks important information into small chunks, employees are less likely to have cognitive fatigue, or mental exhaustion.
-Cognitive fatigue can be caused by taking in too much of information at once, making it hard to concentrate.
+We all need a break from the day-to-day routine sometimes, and that includes our minds too.
+Because micro-learning breaks important information into small chunks, employees are less likely to have cognitive fatigue or mental exhaustion.
+Cognitive fatigue can be caused by taking in too much information at once, making it hard to concentrate.
 Micro-learning solves this problem.
 Spending just a few minutes at a time on a specific chunk of learning can break up the monotonous act of studying content for hours.
-The hope is that after learning is enforced through repetition and practice, the information will soon come natural, also known as automaticity.
+The hope is that after learning is enforced through repetition and practice, the information will soon come naturally, also known as automaticity.
 With automaticity, we have the ability to perform actions as an automatic response without having to think about them at a conscious level, decreasing the chances of cognitive fatigue.

 So How Does Learning Relate to Employee Engagement?

 Learning is one of the many components of employee engagement.
 The strength of an organization’s learning programs can make for a highly engaged company.
 Learning and development not only educate employees, but it keeps them engaged, motivated and increases their work performance.
 Those side-effects of effective learning programs circle back to employee engagement, and organizations will see an increase in company performance and employee satisfaction.
 People who love where they work are going to stay where they work.